top of page

 Before getting any new pet, try to make the right choice by using common sense and not be misled by breeders or anyone telling you that it is okay to keep an animal in a tote or storage bin!

-If keeping your pet hedgehog in a cage is not for you then why not consider a screened habitat.
+If you are truly concerned that keeping your pet hedgehog in a cage is not for you then why not consider a screened habitat.
 They are available at pet supply stores .
 I have posted a picture of a Zoo Med Repti-Breeze Open Air Screen Cage, Extra Large .
 It offers a safe open air enclosure which is far superior to any bin.

 What ever habitat that you decide to choose for your pet ...common sense needs to prevail!